 In a 12-month calendar period, a student may have no more than two leaves of absence.

-The leave and extension thereof may not exceed a total of 60 calendar days.
+The total of the two leaves of absence may not exceed a total of 60 calendar days.

 Written requests for a leave of absence - properly approved, dated and signed by the student and either the School President, Education Director or appropriate department head - will be maintained in the student's file.